Life With RSD

 Many people wonder why I put asterisks (*) after their names.
 The ''answer'' being; it's just a small symbol or gesture I use in remembering Her*.

-Aside from a select few true, and real Friends, mainly Mary* and Jane*, my ''Life-Partner'', David*, is truly the only person that has stood by me throughout this entire ordeal, and continues to.
+Aside from a select few true, and real Friends' MANY ON Facebook, Jane*, and ''Life-Partner'', David*, is truly the only person that has stood by me throughout this entire ordeal, and continues to.

 Along with the extreme physical pain caused by RSD; RSD also affects many other facets of my life; extreme changes in my so-called ''social life'', my physical relationship with David*, and many other things in which we all take for granted.

 Fighting depression is a constant struggle.
 Finding the ''want'' to live, literally, is also a constant struggle.
-Even with the implanted Morphine Pump, there is still such an extreme amount of constant pain, aswell as the side-effects, the countless medications needed, everything from eating to drinking is affected, leave every part of my daily life different than it's ever been.
+Even with the implanted Morphine/Fentanyl Pump, there is still such an extreme amount of constant pain, as Well as the side-effects, the countless medications needed, everything from eating to drinking is affected, leave every part of my daily life different than it's ever been.

 If it were not for David*, and as mentioned above, a very few close personal friends, I honestly believe I'd have ''called it quits'', a long time ago.